In Traditional Chinese Medicine (TCM) several techniques including acupuncture are utilised to help achieve and maintain good health.

 - Willing to make necessary lifestyle and dietary changes to achieve clinically significant outcomes

-WHAT WILL HAPPEN IN MY FIRST NATUROPATH SESSION?
+WHAT WILL HAPPEN IN MY FIRST ACUPUNCTURE SESSION?

 An initial consultation lasts around an hour.
 Allowing for a thorough discussion of your symptoms, goals, history, lifestyle and environment.